THE ARTIST BEHIND THE PENCIL

 WHAT IS ONE THING YOU WISH EVERYONE KNEW ABOUT BEES?

 I wish everyone knew that bees (in general) will not harm you unless they are protecting their nests or feel threatened.
 Most creatures want nothing to do with you, like us, we just want to be left alone.
 It is the same with them and the majority of bees are chill, they would never attack.
 If a bee is able to sting, it normally only happens when they feel threatened.
 For example, my spouse had a honeybee land on his head one day and he didn’t know what it was.
-He swatted it off and she thought it was being attacked and stung him on his hand.
+He brushed it off and she thought it was being attacked and stung him on his hand.
 I mean, if you were hit by another human, you would protect yourself.
 If a creature is flying around you, even wasps, they are usually just smelling you.

 ARE THERE SOME FACTS ABOUT YOU THAT SOME MIGHT FIND SURPRISING?